|Imaging / TIFF / BigTIFF|

 There is currently an ongoing attempt to launch a new variant of TIFF, called BigTIFF, that closely resembles TIFF, but uses 64bit offsets instead.
 The benefits of closely resembling TIFF are huge.
 For instance, existing TIFF libraries can quite easily extend their support for TIFF to also include this new variant.
 Documentation needs are minimal.
 All the much appreciated properties of a file format that has been around and has been extended for more then a decade are inherited.
 All properly known tags are being reused, all supported bitdepths and datatypes remain valid.
 The arbitrary number of 'extra channels', the tiling and striping schemes, the multitude of compression schemes, and the private tag scheme, that made TIFF very useful in pre-press as well as for storing scientific data, and many other applications, all remain intact.
 Yet, the offset bitdepth changes, and BigTIFF files are no longer restrained by the 4 gigabyte limitation from which classic TIFF suffers.

-The purpose of this page is to present the details of the BigTIFF proposal, as it differs from TIFF.
+The purpose of this page is to present the details of the BigTIFF format, as it differs from TIFF.
 The bulk of this page is made to resemble the informal introduction to the highest level TIFF structures, as given in the TIFF File Format FAQ.
 If you are not yet familiar with this level of TIFF detail, you might want to take a look at that first.

-Another source of information on the BigTIFF proposal is the BigTIFF design page over at the LibTiff site.
+Another source of information on the BigTIFF format is the BigTIFF design page over at the LibTiff site.
 That page is the HTML equivalent of a former Wiki format design working place.
 The Wiki was the authoritive page, and the working place.
 This page is more like an informal overview, instead, and bears no authority.
 There is also the LibTiff Mailing List Archive, where the format was born out of lengthy discussions.
 In the next overview of BigTIFF structures, a link entitled 'discussion' points to a particular thread in that archive.
 This discussion is most probably the final starting point of BigTIFF.

 Whilst BigTIFF is not yet an actual official standard, there were quite a few people involved with developing the BigTIFF draft specification, including people from Adobe, and there have been no changes since that time.
 There are at least two independent implementations (our own AWare Systems AsTiff, and LibTiff since version 4.0).
 Furthermore, BigTIFF is a small and quite natural progression from TIFF.
 It seems highly unlikely that an organization with some apparent position of authority (i.e. a standards organization or Adobe) will produce a document on their own that contradicts this draft specification at this stage.
 We thus feel we can safely recommend adoption of BigTIFF now.